julelang/manual/src/common-concepts/structures.md

 :::

 ### Receiver Parameters
 Receivers indicate how instance the function will use.
 Receiver parameters must be the first parameter of each method.
+Receiver parameters are also a [reference](/memory/references) by default.

 There are two types of receiver parameters;